Coca-Cola FEMSA, S.A.B. de C.V. (KOF) CEO John Santa Maria on Q1 2021 Results - Earnings Call Transcript

 John Santa Maria

 Well, thank you for your confidence and interest in Coca-Cola FEMSA.
-As always, our team is available to answer any of your remaining questions.
+As always, our team is available to answer any of our – of your remaining questions.
 Jorge is always available with his team.
-And I think what is very encouraging again, just to point out is the continued volume trends that are positive throughout all our markets that we've seen in March and April, and a continued opening of our client base as we go forward.
+And I think what is very encouraging, again, just to point out is the continued volume trends that are positive throughout all our markets that we've seen in March and April, and a continued opening of our client base as we go forward.
 And thank you again for your time and attention.
-Stay healthy, stay safe.
+Stay healthy.
+Stay safe.

 Operator